-Once the synthetic materials are available, they go to the factory for production.
+Once the synthetic materials are prepared, they are added to the production process.
 With a few exceptions, this process is mostly the same as the steps for manufacturing latex gloves:

-- The manufacturing equipment first runs ceramic, hand-shaped formers through water and bleach to clean them and remove any residue from the previous run.
-The formers then dry to remove all the water.
-Then, they dip in a mixture of calcium carbonate and calcium nitrate, which helps the synthetic materials coagulate around the formers.
-Afterward, the formers dry again.
+- The manufacturing equipment first runs ceramic, hand-shaped formers through water and bleach to clean them and remove any residue.
+The formers then dry and are dipped in a mixture of calcium carbonate and calcium nitrate, which helps the synthetic materials coagulate around the formers.
+Then the formers dry again.

-- The equipment dips the formers in tanks full of NBR or PVC.
+- Machinery dips the formers into tanks of NBR or PVC.
 The following step involves heating the materials at a high temperature to form the gloves as they dry.

-- For easier donning, nitrile gloves undergo one of two processes: chlorination or polymer coating.
-Chlorination involves exposing the gloves to chlorine – as an acid mixture or gas – to make the material harder and more slick.
+- To help nitrile gloves go on more easily, they undergo one of two processes: chlorination or polymer coating.
+Chlorination involves exposing the gloves to chlorine—as an acid mixture or gas—to harden the material and make it more slick.
 Polymer coating lubricates the glove surface by adding a layer of polymer.

-- Finally, in what is known as the stripping phase, the gloves are removed from the formers.
-This is called the stripping phase.
+- Finally, in what is known as the stripping phase, blasts of air remove the gloves from the formers.

 Checking for quality